NebulousLabs/Sia/doc/API.md

 Function: Fetch a new seed for the wallet.
 The old seed will be added to the list of backup seeds.
 In general, this call should be avoided unless address exhaustion is reached.
-Because making a new seed is considered a significant action, there is a verification field that must be set to true.
-This is to prevent mistakes e.g. calling POST instead of GET or PUT.
+The encryption password is required to make this change.

 Parameters:
 ```
 struct {
-	verification bool
+	masterKey    string
 	dictionary   string
 }
 ```